jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

     └────────────────┘

-The first process (csv-generator) produces the menu content, whereas the second generates a graphical menu (what you see).
-This modular approach provides a lot of flexibility in how jgmenu is used.
+The first process (csv-generator) produces the menu content, whereas the second generates the graphical menu.

-`jgmenu_run` is a wrapper script which will either show jgmenu if it is already running, or start a new instance.
+[jgmenu_run(1)](jgmenu_run.1.html) is a multi-purpose wrapper script which does the following is pseudo code:

+    if (jgmenu is already running)
+            show menu
+    else
+            start a new instance of jgmenu

 This makes it suitable for using with panels and keyboard shortcuts.
-See `jgmenu_run(1)` for full details.

 # Lesson 3 - Scripting with jgmenu {#lesson3}